False membership rate control in mixture models: Methods

 \section{Methods}

-In this section, we introduce new methods for controlling the FCR.
-We start by identifying an {\it oracle} method, in the sense that it uses the true value of the parameter $\theta^*$.
-Substituting in that oracle the unknown parameter $\theta^*$ by an estimator provides our first method, called the {\it plug-in} procedure.
+In this section, we introduce new methods for controlling the FMR.
+We start by identifying an {\it oracle} method, that uses the true value of the parameter $\theta^*$.
+Substituting the unknown parameter $\theta^*$ by an estimator in that oracle provides our first method, called the {\it plug-in} procedure.
 We then define a refined version of the plug-in procedure, that accounts for the variability of the estimator and is based on a {\it bootstrap} approach.